-Every component instance that is in a 'Strong' obsolescence event category will be examined because only the 'Strong' obsolescence events result in modification of the DRP process.
+Every component instance that is in a "Strong" obsolescence event category will be examined because only the "Strong" obsolescence events result in modification of the DRP process.
 It is important to note that the obsolescence event types are not dependent on the component, but rather the relationship between the component and where it is located in the system (i.e., the component's context).
-A system limitation may not specify an exact component but rather a specific effect a component's obsolescence event has on the system.
+A system limitation my not specify an exact component but rather a specific effect a component's obsolescence event has on the system.
 The same component could appear in multiple locations within a system and generate a different constraint in each case; therefore, every component must be examined in a system even if it is not unique.

-The following is an algorithm that generates (synthesises) temporal constraints.
+The following is an algorithm that generates (synthesizes) temporal constraints.
 The numerical values, such as those that pertain to dates, can include uncertainties in this algorithm.
 This is important especially since the input uncertainty is often large for DRP problems (uncertainty will be addressed in Section 4).

-3.1 Step 1: create initial constraint
+3.1 Step 1: Create initial constraint

-In order to build temporal constraints for components that are identified as causing a 'Strong' obsolescence event we need to determine the constraint start date (C_S) and the constraint end date (C_E), which form the constraint period.
-The constraint start date is calculated by subtracting the look-ahead time (LAT) from the forecasted date of obsolescence (D_O).
-LAT is the amount of time the refresh plan 'looks-ahead' from the completion of a design refresh for forecasted component obsolescence.
+In order to build temporal constraints for components that are identified as causing a "Strong" obsolescence event we need to determine the constraint start date $(C_S)$ and the constraint end date $(C_E)$ , which form the constraint period.
+The constraint start date is calculated by subtracting the look-ahead time (LAT) from the forecasted date of obsolescence $(D_O)$ .
+LAT is the amount of time the refresh plan "looks-ahead" from the completion of a design refresh for forecasted component obsolescence issues and pro-actively removes components that are forecasted to have obsolescence.

-$$C_S = D_O - LAT \tag{3}$$
+$$C{\rm S} = D{\rm O} - LAT \tag{3}$$